Abarim Publications' online Biblical Hebrew Dictionary

 A diviner is not so much interested in getting the right information and with that protect and lead the people, but to secure a livelihood for himself by getting paid.
 The prime objective of a diviner is, therefore, not Truth but belief; the belief of his customers in him and his hocus-pocus.
 To achieve this, the diviner will dress in striking garb, wave elaborate symbols around, operate in impressive buildings and speak in esoteric wordings about punishments and diseases that will befall the infidels.
 His predictions will essentially be as accurate as a coin toss, but his statements will be vague enough to be explained both ways (this causes the majority of his predictions to be right).
 Correct predictions will be celebrated with great enthusiasm while incorrect predictions or ineffective measures will be explained away (a sick person who stays sick doesn't have enough faith, or opposing sprits are stronger than anticipated; all that).
 The worst part is that not all diviners are deliberate deceivers; many of them are their own greatest believers.

 The man of God on the other hand will speak simply, clearly and logically.
 He won't be dressed other than normal, and he will live in an ordinary home and work out of an ordinary office.
 Furthermore, the man of God will never make a prediction that isn't true or a statement that can't be verified by others.
 A man of God who speaks the Word of God is never wrong, and that's how he and God's Word can be recognized (Deuteronomy 18:20-22).
-Faith in the knowledge that comes from God can not be lost, just like faith in gravity can not be lost, or the understanding that one plus one equals two.
-Understanding that comes from God can grow, but it can not change.
+Faith in the knowledge that comes from God cannot be lost, just like faith in gravity cannot be lost, or the understanding that one plus one equals two.
+Understanding that comes from God can grow, but it cannot change (for much more on this, see our article on the Greek word πιστις, pistis, meaning "faith").

 Logically, the art of metallurgy became firmly lodged in people's descriptions of knowledge and its acquisition; see for instance our article on the verb צרף (sarap), meaning to perform metallurgy (hence the name Zarephath).
 In Greek the verb μεταλλαω (metalleo), meaning to search carefully or inquire diligently, yielded the noun μεταλλον (metallon), meaning mine or quarry.
 The latter noun was imported into Latin as metallum to denote either a mine or what came out of a mine, and that is how English received its word "metal".
 The word "metal" literally means "something diligently searched for".